Forgiveness: The Misunderstood Virtue

 Note that Jesus did not say the offended brother should wait for the offending brother to seek him out.
 He said the offended brother should confront the offending brother privately in an attempt to restore the relationship.
 “If he listens to you” means the offending brother has repented over his sin.
 When he does so, the offended brother will forgive him, thus reconciling the relationship (“you have gained your brother”).
 The pattern Jesus established for us is to (1) confront, (2) repent, and then (3) forgive.

 What if the offending brother does not repent after this private confrontation?
 Jesus did not say, “Oh well, you tried.
 Just forgive him anyway.”
 Jesus considered the man’s repentance to be so important that He commands us to confront this brother again, this time with two or three other Christians present to encourage the man to repent.
-If this second stage of discipline fails to produce repentance, the matter is to be brought before the church leadership.4 If he will not heed their instruction either, they are to excommunicate him from the church and treat him as an unbeliever.
+If this second stage of discipline fails to produce repentance, the matter is to be brought before the church leadership.7 If he will not heed their instruction either, they are to excommunicate him from the church and treat him as an unbeliever.
+In other words, there is no forgiveness extended to the man.

 If God intended for us to forgive people immediately and without repentance, there would be no need for such a process.
 We would simply forgive the unrepentant brother and move on.
 Instead, we are to follow the process of escalated confrontation, and if it does not yield the desired result of repentance, the unrepentant Christian is to be disfellowshipped, not forgiven.
 According to Jesus, then, if there is no repentance, there is no forgiveness.

 Finally, this same theme of conditional forgiveness is found in the parable of the unmerciful servant (Matthew 18:21-35).
 The master did not automatically forgive his servant of his debt.
 In fact, he planned to punish him for not paying it off.
-He only forgave the servant after the servant asked for mercy.
-The notion that Christians must forgive the unrepentant is unbiblical.
+He only forgave the servant after the servant asked for mercy (see verses 26-27, 29, 32-33).
+The notion that Christians must forgive the unrepentant is unbiblical.8

 The harm of forgiveness without repentance